Skip to main content

 • HPV test — The HPV test determines if the human papillomavirus is present in the cervix.

-The CDC has a great information page about the different test results and what they mean.
+The National Cancer Institute has a useful information page about the different test results and what they mean.

 If there are no screening tests for men, how can they tell if they have HPV and if so, what is the treatment?